10 months ago

 I’m so undecided.
 Did you always know you wanted kids?
 I can’t fathom such a huge change.

 I did always want kids but don’t know that I could really picture how different life would be.
-I really thought about both options and I can definitely see the positives and negatives to having / not having children.
 Ultimately, I really wanted a family of my own.
 Growing up the way I did and having parents who are pretty toxic, having a family felt especially important to me.
 It’s so much more work than I thought it would be because there’s just no way to know until you’re in it.
 Make a list of pros and cons and think about what feels right to you.
 I was once at this 2 day conference and one of the open talks was titled “should I have kids” and in the end, even the people who were on the fence were all happy they had kids.
 No one regretted it.

 Are you offended by 35+ being considered a geriatric pregnancy?